keeks-mtl/go-tennis/README.md

 - As the site owner, I want users to be able to use my site easily.
 - As the site owner, I want to be able to promote my shop.
-- As the site owner, I want to easily change products and subscription options easily.
+- As the site owner, I want to easily change products and lesson options easily.
 - As the site owner, I want to easily add products and pricing options easily.
 - As the site owner, I want to delete products easily.
 - As the site owner, I want to be able to add coaches easily.